 Discuss how diffraction experiments provide evidence for the wave model of light.

-State the wavelength of the wave.
+State the position of the node and antinode.